mishelashala/zettelkasten/sources/Red Famine. Stalin's War on Ukraine.md

 - Pipes, Richard. [[Russia under the Bolshevik Regime]].
 New York: Vintage Books, 1995.

-——, ed. [[The Unknown Lenin.
+- Pipes, Richard, ed. [[The Unknown Lenin.
 From the Secret Archive]].
 New Haven, CT: Yale University Press, 1999.

 - Platonov, Andrei Platonovich. [[Fourteen Little Red Huts and Other Plays]], trans.
 Robert Chandler, Jesse Irwin, and Susan Larsen.
 New York: Columbia University Press, 2016.

 - Plokhy, Serhii. ‘[[Mapping the Great Famine]]’, MAPA: Digital Atlas of Ukraine, Harvard Ukrainian Research Institute, accessed 23 April 2017. http://gis.huri.harvard.edu/images/pdf/MappingGreatUkrainianFamine.pdf.

-——. [[The Gates of Europe.
+- Plokhy, Serhii. [[The Gates of Europe.
 A History of Ukraine]].
 New York: Basic Books, 2015.

-——. [[Unmaking Imperial Russia.
+- Plokhy, Serhii. [[Unmaking Imperial Russia.
 Mykhailo Hrushevsky and the Writing of Ukrainian History]].
 Toronto: University of Toronto Press, 2005. http://www.deslibris.ca/ID/418634.

 - Pohl, Otto J., Eric J. Schmaltz, and Ronald J. Vossler. ‘[[“In Our Hearts We Felt the Sentence of Death”.
 Ethnic German Recollections of Mass Violence in the USSR, 1928–48]]’, Journal of Genocide Research 11, no. 2 (2009), 325–7.